Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

 - Inflammation or scarring of the lungs

-- Exposure of chemicals at work or other places
+- Exposure to chemicals at work or other places

 - Hardening of the connective tissues (scleroderma)